kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 ## (4) Save your Project

-Click the blue save button
+Click the blue "save" button

 ## (5) Test and Deploy
 ![Image](../img/sl-6.png)